MislavJaksic/Knowledge-Repository/Gradle/Guides/README.md

 ### [Build scans](https://guides.gradle.org/creating-build-scans/)

-Build scan is a record of a build.
+Build scan is a record of a build: what happened and why.

 Construct it with:
 ```
 ./gradlew build --scan